Skip to Content

 How to Get to Maria Island, Tasmania

 To get to Maria Island, you’ll need to take a 30-minute passenger ferry ride.
 The ferry leaves from the small town of Triabunna on the East Coast, which is about 1.5 hours by road from Hobart or 2.5 hours from Launceston.
+Here are Google Maps driving directions.
 There is plenty of free parking near the ferry dock.

-You can get to Triabunna via the public Tassielink bus from Hobart.
+From Hobart, you can get to Triabunna via the public Tassielink bus or the dedicated Maria Island shuttle.
 Or book a day tour from Hobart that includes ferry reservations.

 You can also hire a car in Hobart and drive yourself.
 I use Discover Cars because it lets you compare prices from lots of different companies to make sure you are getting the best deal.